AmirhosseinFazlikhani/MessageBus/README.md

 services.AddCommandHandler<TestCommand, TestCommandHandler>();
 ```
 # Storing messages
-You can store all outbox and inbox messages to Elasticsearch (MongoDb is available in the future).
-Enter Elasticsearch settings:
+You can store all outbox and inbox messages to Elasticsearch or MongoDb.
 ```cs
 services.AddMessageBus(new MessageBusSettings
 {